-‘The Dark Knight’ at 10: How The Best Batman Movie Ever Ruined Batman Movies
+‘The Dark Knight’: How The Best Batman Movie Ever Ruined Batman Movies

 The following post contains spoilers for The Dark Knight.
-It came out 10 years ago this week, hopefully you’ve seen it by now.
+It came out 10 years ago, hopefully you’ve seen it by now.

 There are many ways to do good in this world.
 You can donate money to charity, or serve your country.
 You can volunteer with the homeless, or give blood at a hospital.
 Or you can dress like a bat and punch criminals in the face.